shopperlabs/starter-kits/README.md

 composer require shopper/starter-kits --dev
 ```

-After installing the package, you may execute the shopper:starter-kit:install Artisan command.
+After installing the package, you may execute the `shopper:starter-kit:install` Artisan command.
 This command accepts the name of the stack you prefer (livewire, blade or inertia)

+## Documentation

+Documentation for Starter kits can be found on the [Documentation](https://laravelshopper.dev/docs/livewire-starter-kit).

 ## License